Teaching Language Models to Self-Improve through Interactive Demonstrations: Conclusion

 \section{Conclusion}

-We introduce \algo{}, a training algorithm that distills the ability to self-improve to a small model and help it achieve better task performance.
-We first create improving trajectories by using the small model to first generate its own attempt, and then use an LLM or a Python script to add or edit feedbacks/improvements to the original attempt.
-We then postprocess the collected trajectories by filtering and rebalancing the number of improving attempts, and finally train the smaller model using weighted supervised learning.
-We evaluated \algo{} on four math and reasoning tasks from the Big-Bench Hard collection and found that it can help small models self-improve and achieve better task performance.
-In our analysis, we find that 1) the interactive process of learning from and correcting its \emph{own} mistakes is crucial for small models to learn to self-improve and 2) generating a useful feedback for a mistake and a corresponding improvement can be a much harder learning task than directly producing a correct answer.
+We introduce \algo{}, a training algorithm that distills the ability to self-improve to a small model and help it achieve better task performance. \algo{} first creates improving trajectories using interactions between a smaller model and an LLM, then post-process the collected trajectories, and finally train the smaller model to self-improve using weighted SL.
+We evaluated \algo{} on four math and reasoning tasks from the Big-Bench Hard collection and found that it can help small models achieve better task performance.
+In our analysis, we find that 1) the interactive process of learning from and correcting its \emph{own} mistakes is crucial for small models to learn to self-improve and 2) learning to always generate a useful feedback and a corresponding improvement can be much harder than learning to directly generate a correct answer.
 These findings suggest that other data formats, beyond the traditional (input, answer) pair, could be better suited for training a language model to solve a downstream task.
 We believe this also opens new possibilities for future work to leverage LLMs to improve the performance of smaller, faster models.